purehavuk/prevail/README.md

 Currently the base features are in place as a starting point:
   - Background videos on system & game views
   - Graphics are completed for views
-  - Animations are in place
+  - Animations are in place and running smooth
   - Support for only wheel

 # TODO

 In order of goals:
-  - Color schemes other than red, but still based on CGA color palette
+  - Add more color schemes based on CGA color palette
-  - Menu options need to be added
+  - Menu options needed to enable/disable features
   - Basic, detailed, and box views
+  - Optimized image sizes
   - Optimize animations
   - Navigation sounds needed
   - 4:3 mode
+  - Language options

 # Help